When Pigs Fly -

 near impossible by attaining major New England tourist attraction

-status as a bakery and pizzeria -- quite remarkable in an area (the
+status as a bread store, bakery and wood fired pizzeria -- quite remarkable in an area (the

 southern Maine coast) best known to